 And you will want to check each of the 4 P’s of marketing – product, place, price and promotion – to see if your marketing strategy needs to change in any of these areas.

-Matthews Winery has done an excellent job of pivoting their marketing strategy to align with their changed customer experience.
+Matthews Winery has done an excellent job of pivoting their marketing during COVID-19 to align with their changed customer experience.

 As you go through this process you’ll also need to reevaluate what level of marketing investment will be required.